 Fortunately, there are many different ways to treat glaucoma.
 There are a variety of eye drops to lower intraocular pressure (IOP) as well as laser surgery.
 If these methods alone fail, our doctors may suggest a filtration and/or implant procedure.
 You may also hear these implant procedures referred to as “aqueous shunts” or “drainage devices”.

 A trabeculectomy provides an alternate pathway for the existing aqueous humor fluid within the eye to drain, bypassing the drainage channels of the trabecular meshwork thus lowering the IOP.
-A partial-thickness flap in the sclera is created and a small opening is made called a sclerostomy.
-The aqueous fluid flows from the anterior chamber through the sclerostomy and under the flap.
+A partial-thickness flap in the sclera is created and a small opening is made called a sclerotomy.
+The aqueous fluid flows from the anterior chamber through the sclerotomy and under the flap.
 The flap is then covered by the outer skin layer of the eye or conjunctiva.
 The resultant pooling of the fluid under the conjunctiva pushes up the thin, clear reservoir called a bleb.
 The fluid is collected in the bleb and is eventually absorbed.
 Medications used to control healing are important during the post-operative period to prevent scarring and to help prevent the closure of the drainage site.
 Sutures are placed to control the amount of fluid that is filtered into the bleb.
 During the recovery process, your surgeon may elect to remove those sutures with a laser in order to increase the fluid that is filtered.

 Ex-PRESS Mini Shunt

 There are some situations when your surgeon may recommend using an Ex-PRESS Mini Shunt during your filtration procedure, or trabeculectomy.
-This tiny stainless steel device is placed in the sclerostomy and allows fluid to escape from the eye.
+This tiny stainless steel device is placed in the sclerotomy and allows fluid to escape from the eye.
 Compared to a standard trabeculectomy procedure, the Ex-PRESS Shunt potentially allows for a more controlled fluid flow rate.